 If you’re a multi-location business, would you need to create a Google Business Profile for each individual location?
 How does that work if you have multiple locations?

-If you’re a single location business, you’re going to have one Google Business Profile.
+If you’re a single-location business, you’re going to have one Google Business Profile.
 If you’re a multi-location business, then you’re going to have a Google Business Profile for every single location that you have.
 Google looks at every single location as its own separate entity and separate business, so if you’re a multi-location law practice and you’ve got a location in Bend, Oregon, Salem, Oregon, Vancouver, Washington, and Portland, Oregon, you need a Google Business Profile for every single location.

 What’s really important with multi-location businesses is how those are connected to your website.
 You need a local landing page on your website for every single location that you offer.
 If you’ve got 500 locations, you need 500 separate pages on your website, clearly indicating each location.
-Add the name of that location address, phone number services offered at that location.
+Add the name of that location address, and phone number, services offered at that location.
 If that location has separate staff and you’re willing to put in the time to share the staff of that location on that individual location page.
 All of these things add more comprehensiveness to Google.
 When you set up your Google Business Profile, you’ll be prompted to add the URL of your website to your profile, but this is where many people make a mistake.
 Most people add the homepage URL of their website to their Google Business Profile, but this is incorrect.
 Instead, add the landing page of that specific location from your website, not your homepage.

 How does your Google Business Profile affect local SEO?